holipop/soa/README.md

 ### Views

-A **view** is an *immutable, empty table* that allows you to modify an entry in the struct-of-arrays as if it were a normal table.
+A **view** allows you to modify an entry in the struct-of-arrays with the syntax of a table.
 You can create a view via `:view`.

 ```lua
 local scoreboard = soa:build("name", "score")